 The elementary program at Fulton Science Academy Private School is designed to help our students find their passions while becoming successful learners both in and outside of the classroom environment.
 As a school serving Advanced and Gifted students, our rigorous program is designed to meet students at their individual needs.
 Our teachers strive to provide students with the support and challenges they need to grow.
 At FSAPS, we place a strong emphasis on the whole child in order to provide our students with the necessary skills to be successful in a world beyond FSAPS.

-Students in grades K – 4th are placed in homeroom classes, giving them the opportunity to create classroom communities.
+Students in grades K – 3rd are placed in homeroom classes, giving them the opportunity to create classroom communities.
 Diversity and individuality is celebrated in these homeroom classes, and extends into the content area courses.
-Our 5th grade students follow a departmentalized scheduled as a transition and preparation year for middle school.
+Our 4th and 5th grade students follow a semi-departmentalized (4) and fully departmentalized (5) schedule as a transition and preparation year for middle school.
 These students have a designated homeroom teacher and core group, but they travel to individual subject-area teachers for each of their courses throughout the day.
-This structure allows these students to collaborate with all of their 5th grade peers while preparing for the schedule they will experience upon entering 6th grade.
+This structure allows these students to collaborate with all of their grade level peers while preparing for the schedule they will experience upon entering 6th grade.

 For Reading and Language Arts instruction, FSA utilizes The Common Core State Standards for English Language Arts.
 These standards represent the next generation of K–12 standards designed to prepare all students for success in college, career, and life by the time they graduate from high school.
 Our elementary classrooms utilize a guided reading format to meet each student at their individual level during reading instruction.
 Teachers utilize resources from the Scott Foresman’s Reading Street Curriculum, Wordly Wise Vocabulary curriculum, Write Source curriculum, Write Score assessment data, leveled reading resources, and online programs designed to address Reading/Language Arts standards in the classroom.